Hungry Happenings

 *If you aren't experienced with melting and working with confectionery coating/Candy Melts, you will find detailed instructions on my Chocolate Making Tips page.

-For a step-by-step instructions on dipping Rice Krispies Treat Pops in the melted candy coating, see my Snowman Rice Krispies Treat Pops post.
+For step-by-step instructions on dipping Rice Krispies Treat Pops in the melted candy coating, see my Snowman Rice Krispies Treat Pops post.

 Instructions:

 If you are looking to use homemade Rice Krispie Treats, head on over to my new website, HowToMakeRiceKrispies.com.
-You can also check out how we taste tested 20 versions of the Rice Krispie Treat recipe to come up with the absolute BEST Rice Krispie Treat Recipe.
+You can also check out how we taste-tested 20 versions of the Rice Krispie Treat recipe to come up with the absolute BEST Rice Krispie Treat Recipe.

-Follow the recipe attached above and then cut them into rectangles, similar to store bought Rice Krispie Treats.
+Follow the recipe attached above and then cut them into rectangles, similar to store-bought Rice Krispie Treats.
 Now use your delicious homemade treats in the steps below:

 Everyone loves Rice Krispies Treats, so why not make them into a festive Easter basket candy!
 These adorable Rice Krispies Treat Lamb Pops might be too cute to eat, but once you take one bite you wont be able to stop!